Network Devices (Hub, Repeater, Bridge, Switch, Router, Gateways and Brouter)

 1. Repeater – A repeater operates at the physical layer.
 Its job is to regenerate the signal over the same network before the signal becomes too weak or corrupted so as to extend the length to which the signal can be transmitted over the same network.
 An important point to be noted about repeaters is that they do not amplify the signal.
 When the signal becomes weak, they copy the signal bit by bit and regenerate it at the original strength.
 It is a 2 port device.

 2. Hub – A hub is basically a multiport repeater.
 A hub connects multiple wires coming from different branches, for example, the connector in star topology which connects different stations.
 Hubs cannot filter data, so data packets are sent to all connected devices.
 In other words, the collision domain of all hosts connected through Hub remains one.
 Also, they do not have the intelligence to find out the best path for data packets which leads to inefficiencies and wastage.

 Types of Hub

-- Active Hub:- These are the hubs which have their own power supply and can clean, boost and relay the signal along with the network.
-It serves both as a repeater as well as wiring centre.
+- Active Hub:- These are the hubs that have their own power supply and can clean, boost, and relay the signal along with the network.
+It serves both as a repeater as well as a wiring center.
 These are used to extend the maximum distance between nodes.

-- Passive Hub :- These are the hubs which collect wiring from nodes and power supply from active hub.
+- Passive Hub :- These are the hubs that collect wiring from nodes and power supply from the active hub.
 These hubs relay signals onto the network without cleaning and boosting them and can’t be used to extend the distance between nodes.

 Types of Bridges